bugcrowd/templates/templates/cross_site_scripting_xss/stored/non_admin_to_anyone/template.md

 Adding a dot-pointed walkthrough with relevant screenshots will speed triage time and result in faster rewards!
 -->

-1. Log in to {{application}} at {{url}}
+1. Log into {{application}} at {{url}} with the non-privileged account
-1. Navigate to {{url}}
+1. Navigate to {{url}} and insert a JavaScript payload at {{parameter}}
-1. Insert {{payload}} in the appropriate area
-1. Observe the JavaScript payload was executed
+1. Observe the JavaScript payload being executed
-1. Access they vulnerable request and escalate privileges to any user account
-1. Verify the payload is stored and accessible to anyone
+1. Log out of the non-privileged account
+1. Log into a privileged account and navigate to {{url}} which contains the payload
+1. Log out of the privileged account and log into the non-privileged account
+1. Observe the non-privileged account has gained escalated privileges

 ## Vulnerability Evidence